 Now it’s time to put it all together: Add the pork rind to the tomato sauce and let them insaporire (see Glossary) for a minute or two, then add the cooked beans.
 Mix everything together well.
 Add a bit of the pork rind water and/or bean water if you find that the mixture is a bit dry.
 Simmer it all for about 30 minutes to allow the flavors to get to know each other.

-Serve hot.
+Serve your pork and beans hot.
 Like many long-simmered bean dishes, fagioli con le cotiche are even better if allowed to rest overnight and reheated the next day.

 The basic building blocks of this recipe—simmer the beans, simmer the pork rind, make the sauce and mix it all together and simmer for a bit more—is common to all the recipes you’ll see for this dish.
 But like so many classics, there are variations on the basic theme, and they revolve mostly around three factors: